 - No de-rating required when ganging units

 - Includes Gloss White, Gloss Light Almond and Gloss Dark Brown faceplates.
 Trim plate by others.

 Which is Best?

-These are great options for under cabinet lights and are great for task lighting.
-You would need to choose the the appropriate one depending on what is right for your home.
+These are great options for undercabinet lights and are great for task lighting.
+You would need to choose the appropriate one depending on what is right for your home.
 A couple of considerations:

 - If you are replacing - if you are old lights that are installed has a 120V direct wire, it may be best to go with the American Lighting 3-Complete.
 Since the wires are already there, it would be much easier to replace the fixture with one that is direct wire.

-- If it’s a new construction or a remodel - I would recommend the LARC6 bars, flexible ribbon or even the Legrand under cabinet.
-The LARC6 bars will provide more lighting than the LED strip lighting.
-24 volt would be better for longer runs.
+- If it’s a new construction or a remodel - I would recommend the LARC6 bars or the new slim edge, flexible ribbon or even the Legrand under the cabinet.
+The LARC6 and the slim edge will provide more lighting than the LED strip lighting.
+24 volts would be better for longer runs.

 Aesthetically, the Legrand is the best option, because you do not have to cut outlets on your backsplash.